 The tests take the form of antibody tests, done with just a prick of the finger.
 You'll be able to pop the blood into a well on the test stick and it will check if the user has developed coronavirus-fighting antibodies.
 Wide availability of these tests will allow key workers like doctors, nurses and supermarket employees to be able to return to work if they have had and recovered from the virus.

 However, before retailers like Amazon and Boots are allowed to distribute the blood-testing kits, they have to be road-tested in a laboratory to ensure they're working as required.
-At time of writing, this has not been completed.
+At time of writing, scientists from Oxford University have not generated good enough results to authorise the tests' release.

 There's also currently no word on how much the kits will cost.
 Keep checking back: we'll provide links to where you can find the kits, how much they'll cost and more as soon as the information becomes available.